 Firms save $10m a year by placing data centre in Nordics versus the UK

-The Nordic region holds tremendous opportunities for data centre operators both now and in the future, according to Gisle M Eckhoff, CEO at DigiPlex.
+The Nordic region holds tremendous opportunities for data center operators both now and in the future, according to Gisle M Eckhoff, CEO at DigiPlex.

-Eckhoff spoke at Datacloud Nordic 2017 in Oslo, highlighting the key concerns surrounding carbon footprints – and how sustainable Nordic data centres can enable enterprises to go green.
+Eckhoff spoke at Datacloud Nordic 2017 in Oslo, highlighting the key concerns surrounding carbon footprints – and how sustainable Nordic data centers can enable enterprises to go green.

 “A lot of customers are looking into clean data (as opposed to dirty data) as a key component of their competitive investment into the market,” Eckhoff says.

-“I have a dream and I'm sure many people in Norway have the same dream that this is to be the ultimate destination for data centres.”
+“I have a dream and I'm sure many people in Norway have the same dream that this is to be the ultimate destination for data centers.

 Eckhoff quoted some incredible statistics that reveal just how critical the situation really is.